pmorales4/project-1-collegebasketball/README.md

 # Project 1 College Basketball Trivia Game

 The College Basketball trivia game project is a simple click through of random questions and answers.
 You will be given ten questions and four answers to choose from for each question.
 The scoring is done in the following format; click the correct answer your score goes up in increments of one.
-If you click a incorrect answers it either decreases your score or the score goes negative number.
+If you click a incorrect answers it also increments by 1.
+There is a display for both correct and wrong answers.

-After receiving 10 correct answers the player wins and the games end.
+You are only allowed 10 questions the player wins/loses and the games end.

 # Motivation: